What you need to know about maternal and paternal leave

 - Have continuously worked for the employer for at least 26 weeks, up to and including the 15th week before the expected due date.

 - Earn at least £118 per week in an eight week period, including the 15th week before the due date.

 An employee must give their employer 28 days’ notice, which should be confirmed in writing by the employer with the following information:

 - Whether or not the employee can receive Statutory Maternity Pay.
-If not, employees should explain why within 7 days.
+If not, explain why within 7 days.

 - How much pay the employee is eligible for.